CultureAsData-UIUC/is310-fall-2024-group-4/Computing Cultural Data/README.md

-1. **Three Computational Methods**
+## 1. **Three Computational Methods**

     1. Statistical Analysis (Regression Models)

     2. Sentiment Analysis: identify and categorize opinions within a large collection of data, usually text.
-        1. Tweets on Twitter would be perfect
+So, Tweets on Twitter would be perfect

     3. Topic modeling: Used to identify "topics," within large collections of text.
 Groups words that frequently appear together into topics, and reveals the main subjects discussed in a textual dataset.
-        2. Example: Latent Dirichlet Allocation (LDA), which categorizes documents by assigning each a probability distribution across multiple topics.
+For example: Latent Dirichlet Allocation (LDA), which categorizes documents by assigning each a probability distribution across multiple topics.

-2. **Two Cultural Data Types**
+## 2. **Two Cultural Data Types**

-    4. Twitter posts [Assigned to: Alex]
+### Twitter posts and Instagram posts

-        3. Explore tweets related to players, injuries, games, events, signings etc.
-        4. Posts and comments reflect how people are talking about what’s going on in the NBA, such as opinions and reactions to news or events.
-            1. Analyzing this can reveal common themes, slang, expressions of fandom, and sentiments about teams or players.
-        5. Gather data on engagement: views, captions, comments, likes, shares, follower counts, etc to gauge the cultural impact of tweets
+Explore tweets/posts related to players, injuries, games, events, signings etc. Posts and comments reflect how people are talking about what’s going on in the NBA, such as opinions and reactions to news or events.
+Analyzing this can reveal common themes, slang, expressions of fandom, and sentiments about teams or players.
+Gather data on engagement: views, captions, comments, likes, shares, follower counts, etc to gauge the cultural impact of tweets

-    5. Instagram posts [Assigned to Alan]
-        6. Explore posts/reels related to players, injuries, games, events, signings, etc.
-            2. Possibly use topic modeling to split posts into “topics”
-        7. Gather Instagram posts from NBA team accounts to analyze the text and images associated with each post.
-            3. Also, gather the engagement per post to understand how followers engage with certain topics.
-Associate overall engagement with each topic that the model creates.
-        8. Visualize the distribution of topics among an NBA team’s Instagram posts
+Additionally, we can  use topic modeling to split posts into “topics” by gathering posts from NBA team accounts to analyze the text and images associated with each post.
+Also, we can gather the engagement per post to understand how followers engage with certain topics.
+We then can associate overall engagement with each topic that the model creates and visualize the distribution of topics among an NBA team’s Instagram posts

 # **Scholarships**

 * (Alan) [Analysis of Instagram Post Engagement through Topic Modeling](https://github.com/Abdul-AA/Instagram-post-analysis)
 * (Justin) Instagram Alt Texts [https://accessibility.huit.harvard.edu/describe-content-images](https://accessibility.huit.harvard.edu/describe-content-images), [https://help.instagram.com/503708446705527](https://help.instagram.com/503708446705527)